-the achievement of an abiding sense of the reality and importance of the flux of things, and of Spirit's veritable life growth and work within that flux, united with a deeply conscious participation in that transcendent, allembracing Divine Order-that independent, changeless, unfathomable Life of God-within which the striving world of Time is held secure.
+We may translate all this to our reason-loving minds, though at the cost of much beauty and significance, as the achievement of an abiding sense of the reality and importance of the flux of things, and of Spirit's veritable life growth and work within that flux, united with a deeply conscious participation in that transcendent, allembracing Divine Order-that independent, changeless, unfathomable Life of God-within which the striving world of Time is held secure.
 The real possessors of that "new creation," the Christian consciousness, look towards a divine synthesis inconceivable to the common mind, wherein this Being and this Becoming, la forma universal di questo nodo, are reconciled and embraced in the transcendent life of Reality.
 "For the intermittent and alternating mysticism of the ecstatic, they substitute a mysticism which is continuous and homogeneous."
 1 This synthesis is prefigured for them, the way to its attainment shown, in the historic life of Christ; where they find the pure character of God, the secret tendency of Spirit, expressed under the limitations of a growing and enduring world.
 Of this life, they know themselves to be the direct inheritors.
-Thus, treading as well as they can in the footsteps of their pattern, they actually "bring the Eternal into Time"; and by this act lift the process of Time into the light of Eternity.
+Thus, they know themselves to can in the footsteps of their pattern, they actually "bring the Eternal into Time"; and by this act lift the process of Time into the light of Eternity.